 Link: COVID-19: dentolegal essentials 2

-*For members practising in England, please read the latest MDDUS guidance here.
+*For members practising in England and Scotland, please read the latest MDDUS guidance here.

 3. What should dentists consider when undertaking remote or online consultations rather than seeing patients face to face?